 Firstly, it allows you to limit access to your content to only paid members.
 And, of course, you can create different membership levels for your paying members without hassles.

 Additionally, like Ultimate Member, this plugin can also automatically generate all the pages you will need to smoothly run your membership website.
 Account, checkout, cancel, billing information, invoice page, etc. These pages are all editable.

-As you would expect, this plugin comes with an analytic dashboard from where you can track your sales and revenue, as well as your members’ status.
+As you would expect, this plugin comes with an analytic dashboard from where you can track your sales and revenue, as well as your members’ website status pages.

 Would you like to create and use discount codes to attract and keep subscribers?
 Paid Membership Pro makes doing so super easy.

 Would you like to channel your energy and time into growing your membership website rather than manually managing every tad bit of it?
 WP-Members is one plugin to look to.

 One of the features that endeared us to this plugin is that it is super light.
 The download file weighs a little more than 600kb.
 This means less load on your server, and, hence, optimal performance.

 What can this plugin do for you?
 First, it allows you to restrict commenting to only registered users.
 That is if you want it that way.